nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Once the data is gathered, NvDA will first check if trigger date checkboxes are checked (if no checkboxes are checked, the profile is removed).
 Next, NVDA will see if another profile has taken the given time slot, and if not, will proceed to store the next trigger date and time (will not be saved until OK button is clicked from the main add-on settings dialog).

-This article concludes a detailed tour of Studio app module internals.
-The rest of this series will focus on SPL Studio Utilities global plugin, encoder support and a few thoughts on how the add-on is developed, starting with a tour of SPL Controller layer commands.
+This concludes a detailed tour of Studio app module internals.
+The rest of the article will focus on SPL Studio Utilities global plugin, encoder support and a few thoughts on how the add-on is developed, starting with a tour of SPL Controller layer commands.

 ## Introduction to SPL Utilities: SPLController and focusing to Studio window

 Now that we've covered the "kernel" (innermost parts) of this add-on, it is time to talk about the icing: SPL Utilities global plugins and its contents.

-The next few articles will talk about what the global plugin does, introduce you to inner workings of SPL Controller layer and tour how encoder support is implemented.
+Note: until 2019, encoder support was part of SPL Utilities, but it is now part of SPL Engine app module which is covered next.

-### Studio app module versus SPL Utilities global plugin
+### Overview and global plugin contents

 As described in the add-on design section, SPL add-on comes with several app modules and a global plugin.
 This was needed not only to differentiate between module types and expertese, but also allow Studio functions to be invoked from other programs.
-With the introduction of encoder support in add-on 3.0 (fall 2014), the global plugin portion of the add-on (SPL Utilities) took on an important role: working as an encoders manager to report connection status and to perform other routines.

-### SPL Utilities package contents

-The SPL Utilities global plugin consists of the following modules:

-* Main plugin code (__init__.py), containing essential global routines such as SPL Controller (described below) and a procedure to focus to Studio window upon request.
-This module defines constants used by Studio to receive messages, a function to focus to Studio window and the global plugin class containing definitions for SPL Controller layer commands.
-* Encoder support (encoders.py), outlining NVDA's support for various encoders (see the next article; the main global plugin module plays an important part in helping the encoder module as you'll see in the next article).
+Previously, SPL Utilities was also the home of encoder support routines, introduced in fall 2014 with add-on 3.0.
+In 2020, encoder support module was moved into its own app module named SPL Engine (splengine package).

+The SPL Utilities global plugin is housed inside globalPlugins/splUtils/__init__.py.
+The module consists of global plugin class, SPL Controller driver and commands housed inside the class, and global constants used to communiocate with Studio.
+It also includes a routine to switch focus to Studio from anywhere.

 ### SPL Controller layer